-The Company has only one class of equity shares having a par value of INR 10 per share.
-Each shareholder of the Company is entitled to vote in proportion of the share of paid-up capital of the Company held by the shareholder.
-Each shareholder is entitled to receive interim dividend when it is declared by the Board of Directors.
+The Company has only one class of equity shares having a per value of INR 1D per share.
+Each shareholder of the Company is entitled to vote in proportion of the shareholder is entitled to receive interim dividend when it is declared by the Board of Directors.
 The final dividends proposed by the Board of Directors are paid when approved by the shareholders at Annual General Meeting.
 In the event of liquidation, the shareholders of the Company are entitled to receive the remaining assets of the Company after discharging all liabilities of the Company in proportion to their shareholdings.